Updated July 8, 2020

 Once you complete the application, you will need to submit it, along with all required supporting documentation, to an SBA-approved lending institution.
 You can find an approved lending institution at: https://www.sba.gov/paycheckprotection/find.
 The SBA anticipates approving additional lenders, so also check with your lending institution to see if it is participating in the PPP.
 Borrowers have 20 calendar days from loan approval to submit all required loan documentation, or the lender is required to cancel the loan.

-Although the CARES Act allows for application to be made until June 30, 2020, you should complete and submit your application and documentation as soon as possible because of limited funds and expected high demand.
+Although the CARES Act, as extended, allows for lenders to apply for SBA approval of PPP loans until August 8, 2020, you should complete and submit your application and documentation as soon as possible and in advance of such date because limited funds will lead to an expected high demand.
 Availability is on a first-come, first-served basis.
-It is expected that additional funding approved as of April 24, 2020, will likely be exhausted in the same manner as the initial funding.

-The Treasury Department guidance makes the following important clarifications to the PPP:
+The Treasury Department guidance and the Flexibility Act make the following important clarifications and changes to the PPP:

 - The interest rate will be fixed at 1.00%.

-- At least 75% of the amount subject to loan forgiveness must be used for payroll costs.
+- According to the Flexibility Act, at least 60% of the amount subject to loan forgiveness must be used for payroll costs.
 Although you may use the loan proceeds for other purposes, be mindful of this limitation for forgiveness.
+SBA guidance has clarified that using less than 60% of PPP proceeds on payroll costs will result in a proportional reduction in the amount of forgiveness, rather than a complete bar on forgiveness.

 - Certain alternative guidance has been provided for seasonal employers in the Fifth Rule issued by the SBA and Treasury Department.